 Middle Grades (6-9)

-The middle-level candidate at Mars Hill College is prepared to teach young adolescents in grades six through nine.
+The middle-level candidate at Mars Hill University is prepared to teach young adolescents in grades six through nine.
 In keeping with the Conceptual Framework of the Teacher Education Department, the program is designed to prepare prospective middle level teachers to work effectively in middle schools.
-The Mars Hill College middle grades program goals include the content standards addressed in the four concentrations, the enhanced literacy component, and the middle-level standards.
+The Mars Hill University middle grades program goals include the content standards addressed in the four concentrations, the enhanced literacy component, and the middle-level standards.
 These goals are correlated with all national and state standards addressed by the NC Professional Teaching Standards and INTASC Standards.

 The middle grades program goals are as follows.
 Upon completion of the middle-level program, candidates: